-From taking a hard hit during a game or practice to injuries received during a car accident, many common activities put us at risk for concussions.
+From taking a hard hit during a game or practice to receiving an injury during a car accident, many common activities put us at risk for concussions.
 But no matter how you hit your head, a concussion can have serious consequences for both physical and mental health if not treated properly – and as soon as possible.
 Learn more about what to do after a concussion and how comprehensive concussion management services from Vanguard Medical Group can help ensure a speedy recovery.

 What Is a Concussion?

 Also called mild traumatic brain injuries, concussions are caused by blunt force to the head or upper body due to collisions with people and objects or sudden, jolting motions.
 When these occur, the brain shakes and bounces into contact the skull, resulting in trauma to this sensitive and complex organ.
 Concussions are most common in sports settings and other recreational activities, and nearly three million are reported each year.

 However, concussions can happen at any time and to any person, which is why it’s so important to understand the symptoms.
 These signs present instantly in some cases, but may only appear days later in others.
 They include: